daniele77/daniele77.github.io/_drafts/swap-pattern.md

 The idea of this pattern is to use two shared_ptr (in C++) or two variables (in languages with garbage collection):

-* `filling` holding the object structure currently retrieving the sensor data,
+* `filling`: holding the object structure currently retrieving the sensor data,
-* `current` holding the most recent complete acquisition.
+* `current`: holding the most recent complete acquisition.

 The main responsibility of the class `SensorNetwork` is to decide when it's time to start a new acquisition and to substitute `current` with `filling` when the aquisition is done.
-Whenever a client need to perform some task on the data acquired, asks `SensorNetwork` that returns `current`, i.e., the most recent data acquisition.
-Until the client holds the smart pointer, the @@@
+Whenever a client needs to perform some task on the data acquired, asks `SensorNetwork` that returns `current`, i.e., the most recent data acquisition.
+An object of class `SensorNetwork` is granted to remain in life while the client holds the smart pointer.

+While the client holds the smart pointer, the data structure is granted to remain in life and not change (and the same is still valid in garbage collected languages).

 (TODO)